pemulis/scamper/README.md

 4. **Coordinator** combines their reports into a concise final answer.
 5. The final response is handed back to **Scamper**, who presents it to the user.

 This mini‐ecosystem is a powerful demonstration of the **OpenAI Agents SDK** for building sophisticated multi-agent solutions with minimal boilerplate.
+Scamper's integration with Coinbase AgentKit means these sophisticated multi-agent flows can be used to control onchain agentic applications.

 ---